Southwark London England About Methodology

 Becket’s Martyrdom

-Thomas Becket murdered in Canterbury Cathedral on 29 December, sparking centuries of pilgrimage through Southwark.
+Thomas Becket murdered at Canterbury Cathedral on 29 December, beginning centuries of pilgrimage to his shrine.

 Did You Know?